FabioPC18/Python-based-tic-tac-toe-game/README.md

 # Python-based-tic-tac-toe-game
-Final project from Programming Essentials in Python Part 1 by Cisco Networking Academy in collaboration with OpenEDG Python Institute.
+I made this tic tac toe game as a final project for Programming Essentials in Python Course Part 1 by Cisco Networking Academy in collaboration with OpenEDG Python Institute.

 The task is to write **a simple program wich pretends to play tic-tac-toe with the user**.
 Here are the assumptios: